momin0933/.NetCoreAPIWithJWT/README.md

 # .NetCoreAPIWithJWT
-.Net Core API demo with JWT token  and repository pattern
+Implement JWT Authentication in Web API Using .Net 6.0, Asp.Net Core, Repository pattern

-## DB Create using class
+## First, we will create a database and create tables “UserAccount” .
-## connection string manage in sqlconnection string file.
+## set connection string  in sqlconnection string file.
 ## enjoy project